 Days after Pauline went missing, her car was found

-Over a month later, Pauline's 2010 white Toyota Tacoma truck was found parked in Wilson County, in Floresville, TX.
+On December 8, Pauline's 2010 white Toyota Tacoma truck was found parked in Wilson County, in Floresville, TX.
 The vehicle was on Highway 181 and F.M 320.
 This location happens to be just down the road from Ruiz's home.
 There was no sign of Pauline at the scene.
 In fact, there was no indication that anything criminal happened at the location except that Pauline's purse was found under the driver's seat in the truck.

 What happened after Pauline disappeared

 After Pauline disappeared, her estranged husband, Ruiz, contacted her life insurance broker.
 He was inquiring about the beneficiary of Pauline's life insurance.
 According to sources, Ruiz was not happy when he discovered he was not the policy's beneficiary.